philippsterner/EFAtree/README.md

 # `EFAtree` package
-This is an R package to grow Exploratory Factor Analysis Trees (EFA trees)
+This is an R package to grow Exploratory Factor Analysis Trees (EFA trees) and Exploratory Graph Analysis Trees (EGA trees).

 # Installation
 To download the development version from GitHub, you can use: